-Although layout, external appearance and design are also reserved matters and the proposal seeks permission for up to 49 units, it is considered that an appropriate design and layout can be achieved on this site, which would need to be assessed as part of any reserved matters.
+Although layout, external appearance and design are also reserved matters and the proposal seeks permission for up to 29 units, it is considered that an appropriate design and layout can be achieved on this site, which would need to be assessed as part of any reserved matters.

-One point of concern, however, is that the indicative layout shows a majority of larger detached dwellings, 4 detached bungalows and smaller units as affordable units.
+One point of concern, however, is that the indicative layout shows a majority of larger (4 and 5 bed) detached dwellings for market sale, and smaller units as affordable units.
 The layout appears to not include any 1 or 2 bed units for market sale.
-In design terms, a reserved matters layout wide demonstrates a range and mix of differing units including smaller units for market sale would be more appropriate and would be less land hungry, likewise this would comply with policy SC4 of the emerging Plan and HOU8 and HOU10 of the Brereton NP.
+In design terms, a reserved matters layout should demonstrate a range and mix of differing units including smaller units for market sale, which would be more appropriate and would be less land hungry, likewise this would comply with policy SC4 of the emerging Plan, the Design Guide and HOU8 and HOU10 of the Brereton NP.